agateau/blog/2025/using-python-inside-makefiles/index.md

 ## Introduction

-This is the introduction of [Wikipedia article about Make](https://en.wikipedia.org/wiki/Make_(software)):
+Make is an ubiquitous tool to build software.
+It reads a configuration file (traditionally called `Makefile`).
+This file lists the targets to build, their dependencies and the recipes to build the targets from their dependencies.

-> In software development, Make is a command-line interface software tool that performs actions ordered by configured dependencies as defined in a configuration file called a makefile.
+Traditionally, the recipes are written in shell script.
+In this article I present how some creative use of Make variables can let us write those in Python instead.

-By default, the actions to perform (together called a recipe) are shell commands.
-In this article I explain how to abuse some of Make variables to force it to use Python.
+Why?
+Well, I thought it would be an interesting challenge!

 Disclaimers: